 Another city paving the way in water conservation is Copenhagen, Denmark.
 They’ve introduced incentives and strict regulations for residents and businesses when it comes to water-saving practices.
 This includes public awareness campaigns that educate the community about the importance of responsible water use and the promotion of water-efficient fixtures and appliances.
 As a result, the average Copenhagener only uses 26 gallons of water a day.
 Compare this to the average U.S. citizen who uses up to 80 to 100 gallons a day.

-In order to create a city that is resilient and ready for the future, long-term strategies must be put in place with the help of technology.
+In order to create a city that is climate-resilient and ready for the future, long-term strategies need to be in place with the aid of technology.
 With the help of virtual twin technology, city planners can better understand which parts of the city are most impacted by climate change, simulate various scenarios and anticipate natural disasters before they happen.
 Additionally, technology can help them collect large amounts of data that can be used to create science-based objectives and meet their sustainability goals.

 Furthermore, digital platforms enable circular economy principles to be applied on a larger scale by improving access to information, managing and tracking materials and increasing transparency.
 For example, you can use a digital platform to map out empty buildings to avoid new constructions and plan alternative uses of existing ones.
 Similarly, cities can optimize the use of parking space during the day and night by mapping their usage rates.
 Digital platforms have even gone as far as revolutionizing waste management by offering powerful tools for optimizing waste collection sorting and recovery.
 Leveraging real-time data, collection trucks can better communicate between various team members and plan more efficient routes for collecting waste.
 Over time, all of this data and information can be used by policymakers and stakeholders to instill change and foster the transition to circular economy practices.